Distracted Driving [Must-Know Facts + Statistics]

 So, you might be thinking, what exactly is distracted driving?
 You probably already know that using your mobile device behind the wheel could be a major distraction, but that’s just one instance of many.

-Let’s take a closer look at what distracted driving is in practice, including the various types, and activities that commonly distract drivers, thereby increasing roadway dangers.
+Let’s take a closer look at what it is in practice, including the various types, and activities that commonly distract drivers, thereby increasing roadway dangers.

-Simply put, distracted driving is driving while performing another activity that diverts your attention from the task of driving.
+Simply put, this is driving while performing another activity that diverts your attention from the task of driving.

 According to data released by the NHTSA, reading or sending a text diverts your eyes from the road for approximately five seconds.
 Assuming you’re driving 55 mph, that essentially is like driving the entire length of a football field — with your eyes shut.